Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Business consultant.

 Platform: Maxwell supports dismantling organized crime networks.
 Maxwell has a goal to reduce crime by 20 percent in pilot neighborhoods.
-A goal of 5,000 new jobs by 2028.
-As well as advocating for tax breaks for businesses in high-unemployment areas.
-Maxwell according to her campaign website will support legislation for citizenship if people will adopt American culture and language.
+She has a goal of adding 5,000 new jobs by 2028, as well as advocating for tax breaks for businesses in high-unemployment areas.
+Maxwell, according to her campaign website, will support legislation for citizenship if people will adopt American culture and language.
 For more information go to Maxwell’s campaign page.

 Occupation: current member of the Metropolitan Water Reclamation District of Greater Chicago.